Rashengka/LattePlugin/docs/setup/BUILD_AND_TEST.md

 ## Running Tests

-The plugin uses JUnit 5 for testing.
+The plugin uses JUnit 4 for testing (as of July 2025, the project was converted from JUnit 5 to JUnit 4 for better compatibility with the IntelliJ Platform).
 You can run the tests using Gradle:

 1. **Using Gradle directly**:
    ```